cdahlhausen/ansible-playbooks/README.md

 Role Variables
 --------------

-TODO: add more information to the default configuration.

 If you need detailed information about the configuration for InfluxDB you should have a look at the official documentation:
 - [Sample configuration](https://github.com/influxdata/influxdb/blob/master/etc/config.sample.toml)
 - [Documentation](https://docs.influxdata.com/influxdb/v0.13/administration/config/)